benc's blog

 Renwick Gallery - Washington, DC

 I'm not sure if this counts as a sleeper pick or not?
-A couple people recommended it to me but it didn't come across my radar at all on online searches.
+A few people recommended it to me but it didn't come across my radar at all on online searches.

 This seems to be the Smithsonian's place to put contemporary art.
 It's quite small - no more than 10 galleries across two floors - but that makes the curation shine all the more.
 My friend and I spent a decent amount of time trying to figure out how a few of the wooden things were made.
 The room-size display by Janet Echelman was the obvious highlight but everything was great.